haskell/haskell-language-server/docs/Setup.md

 cradle: {cabal: {component: "mylibrary"}}
 ```

+If you are using stack, find the list of names you can use:

+    $ stack ide targets
+    mypackage:lib
+    mypackage:exe:mypackage-exe
+    mypackage:test:mypackage-test

+and create a `hie.yaml` file as follows:

+    {stack: {component: "mypackage:lib"}}

 ## ghc: readCreateProcess: does not exist

+On Linux: try `stack exec ghcide`` instead of `ghcide` directly.

 I was getting this in Windows: `ghcide.exe: ghc: readCreateProcess: does not exist (No such file or directory)`